 - 10. The other criteria will be judged by comparing the performance of one competitor against the other and will be scored using the following scale - Power out of 5 points - Rhythm out of 3 points - Breath control out of 3 points - Balance out of 3 points The method for scoring these should be performed as noted in the scoring method - 11.
 Once the pattern is completed by both competitors the Jury President will indicate that the competitors return to ready position using the command "Baro". - 12.
-The Jury President will then randomly select the second pattern that will be from the remaining patterns of chon ji up to and including the degree patterns of the competitors and then indicate the pattern to be performed to the competitors. - 13.
-The Jury President will then indicate that the competitors adopt the ready position for the pattern and then commence. - 14.
-Whilst the competitors perform the judges will deduct points using the same method as for the first pattern. - 15.
-On completion of the pattern by both competitors the Jury President will indicate to the competitors to return to ready position and the umpires will complete their scores and either provide them to the Jury President or, on a count of three by the Jury President will indicate the winner or a tie using the flags provided.
+The second pattern will be selected by the competitor from the remaining patterns (i.e. excluding the one they have already performed) from chon ji up to their grade and will be displayed to the competitors.
+At this point the Jury President will bring the competitors to the ready "Junbi" position for the pattern. - 13.
+On the Jury Presidents command of start "Sijak" The competitors will then be required to perform the second pattern together and upon completion will be brought back to ready posture by the Jury President. - 14.
+On completion of the pattern by both competitors the Jury President will indicate to the competitors to return to ready position and the umpires will on the command of the centre referee indicate the winner or a tie by raising hands/flags. - 15.
+The Jury President will announce the winner by determining which competitor has won based on the scores of the majority of judges (See paragraph on determination of the winner in individual patterns). - 16.
+If the result is a tie then the competitors will be asked to do a further pattern from the remaining patterns up to their rank and the umpires will score as previously.

-- 16. Once the judges flags are raised the Jury President will immediately indicate the winner by extending their arm on the side of the winner or crossing their arms in the case of a Tie. - 17.
-If the result is a tie then the competitors will be asked to do a further pattern from the remaining patterns up to and including their degree grade and the umpires will score as previously. - 18.
-Once a result is achieved the Jury President will indicate the winning competitor and record the result on the draw sheet.
-The winner will move on to the next round of the draw. - 19.
+- 17. Once a result is achieved the Jury President will indicate the winning competitor and record the result on the draw sheet.
+The winner will move on to the next round of the draw. - 18.
 At the end of the division the judges will stand with the centre judge stepping one step forward and turning to face the other judges.
-The Jury President will bring the judges to attention stance with the "charyot" command and then ask the judges to bow to the centre judge. - 20.
-The centre judge will then ask the other judges face the Jury President in charyot stance and bow to the Jury President. - 21.
+The Jury President will bring the judges to attention stance with the "charyot" command and then ask the judges to bow to the centre judge. - 19.
+The centre judge will then ask the other judges face the Jury President in charyot stance and bow to the Jury President. - 20.
 The centre judge will then lead the judges off the mat in single file.